The Garmin Drive Assist 51 offers up a range of features including live traffic and a dash cam in a compact package.

 Footage can then be downloaded to your smartphone via the Garmin VIRB app, and from there you have the option to share it over various communication and social mediums.

-There's more too it than that though, as it also provides forward collision and lane departure alerts.
+There's more to it than that though, as it also provides forward collision and lane departure alerts.

-What this means is the Drive Assist 51 will chirp a tone at you if you get too close to the car in front, or get too close to the edge of the lane you're in.
+What this means is the Drive Assist 51 will chirp a tone at you if you get too close to the car in front or to the edge of the lane you're in.

-We found during our time with the Drive Assist 51 that the forward collision alert was smarter than the lane departure warning, but both did work and helps you keep your concentration on the road ahead.
+We found during our time with the Drive Assist 51 that the forward collision alert was smarter than the lane departure warning, but both work and help you keep your concentration on the road ahead.

 Another feature of the camera is destination view.
 Once you near your destination (we're talking tens of yards away) the Drive Assist 51 will switch from the digital map view to a live feed from the camera with map details overlaid.